dylan-lang/opendylan/documentation/getting-started-cli/source/debugging-with-gdb-lldb.rst

 If you are using the C backend, then the information discussed here will be useful for debugging.
-We use the C backend on 64 bit Linux, 64 bit FreeBSD and all Mac OS X versions.
+We use the C backend on 64 bit Linux, 64 bit FreeBSD and all macOS versions.

 If you're using the HARP backend (32 bit Linux or 32 bit FreeBSD), then you'll be limited to getting stack traces.